2014 Moncton shootings: Perpetrator

-Justin Christian Bourque (born November 12, 1989), a resident of Moncton, was named by authorities as a suspect in the shootings.
+Justin Christien Bourque (born November 12, 1989), a resident of Moncton, was named by authorities as a suspect in the shootings.
 He was 24 years old at the time.
 Bourque explained in a police interview following his arrest that his actions were a rebellion of sorts against the Canadian government, which he believed to be oppressive.
 He stated that he believed that police officers were protecting such a government.
 During the shooting incident, Bourque was dressed in military camouflage and wore a green headband.

 Life prior to shooting

 Bourque was born as one of seven children in a religious family and was home-schooled.
 Eighteen months prior to the shooting, he moved out of his parents' home and into a trailer park in Moncton's Ryder Park neighbourhood.
 Bourque had been forced to move out on his parents' request following a dispute over his purchase of a second firearm and his "inappropriate behaviour".
-He had recently quit his job working at a local grocery store and had just been hired by the distribution warehouse Rolly's Wholesale Ltd., according to a company official.
+He had recently quit his job working at a local grocery store, and had just been hired by Rolly's Wholesale.

 Behavioural problems

 A former coworker of Bourque said that "he's always seemed to have a problem with authority.
 Issues with parents, bosses, police..."
 Bourque also reportedly held anti-government and anti-authority views, and talked about killing other people and himself.
 Two days before the shooting, Bourque made rants against all figures of authority to his father, during which he was described as becoming "paranoid".

 The day after the shooting, a local firearm and outdoor supply store, Worlds End Warehouse, issued a statement on their Facebook page, confirming that Bourque was known personally by employees of the store but that he "was never a customer and never purchased firearms or ammunition from [them]".

 One of Bourque's friends described an incident where Bourque had gone camping with several coworkers and brought "his rifle with him, without ammunition, which he held onto the whole night while drinking.
 That kind of freaked us out, so we didn't invite him the next time".
 It remains unclear if anyone had previously reported safety concerns related to Bourque's firearm possession, but local police stated that he "was not known to them".
 In Canada, individuals who are concerned about the mental state or intentions of a firearms owner can notify the Canadian Firearms Program so that police can investigate.

 Following his arrest, Bourque claimed that he originally planned to harm the oil industry by setting fire to several Moncton gas stations and then shoot random people, but abandoned the plan due to issues with his bicycle.
-He purchased the .308 Poly Technologies Model M305 used in the shootings on July 24, 2009 legally, but had an expired firearms license at the time of the shooting.
+He purchased the .308 Poly Technologies Model M305 battle rifle used in the shootings on July 24, 2009, legally, but had an expired license at the time of the shooting.